 Here’s a breakdown of the post’s content:

 There is an essential metric which explains the success of Zara and other fast fashion companies in comparison to other fashion brands.
-If a customer visits a slow fashion store once or twice a month, in the case of fast fashion a customer can visit a store up to 12 times per month on average.
+If a customer visits a slow fashion store once or twice a month, in the case of a fast-fashion retailer, a customer can visit a store up to 12 times per month on average.

-Zara and the other brands of the Inditex group have developed a business model capable of replenishing shelves every six-weeks in order to make sure that each time a customer visits their shop, chances are he\she will find something new or unexpected.
+Zara and the other brands of the Inditex group have developed a business model capable of replenishing shelves every six weeks in order to make sure that each time a customer visits their shop, there are strong chances that heshe will find something new or unexpected.

 How do companies do this?
 Well, in a variety of ways but in most cases through discounts.